-The Department of Commerce NOAA Operations, Research and Facilities actions include effective standard and special award conditions placed on the use of ARRA funds.
+The Department of Commerce National Oceanic and Atmospheric Administration's Operations, Research and Facilities actions include effective standard and special award conditions placed on the use of ARRA funds.
 Those conditions will ensure adequate protection for federally administered areas of coastal or marine habitat, and/or biological resources such as anadromous fisheries, federally listed endangered or threatened species and marine mammals.
 These conditions also ensure protection for historic structures and cultural resources that are listed, or eligible for listing, on the National Register of Historic Places.
+(Commerce spreadsheet Page 2, Nos.
+1-29).

-The National Telecommunications and Information Administration's Broadband Technology Opportunities Program (BTOP) employed an iterative process with applicants to make them aware of the environmental review implications of the proposed projects for which they sought grants.
+The National Telecommunications and Information Administration's Broadband Technology Opportunities Program employed an iterative process with applicants to make them aware of the environmental review implications of the proposed projects for which they sought grants.
 In one case, the fiber optic cable project required trenching and excavating of wetlands.
 Through the environmental review process, the applicant became aware of the critical issues associated with wetlands and is working to avoid some impacts and fully mitigate those caused by their project.
+(Commerce spreadsheet Page 2, No. 43).

-In another Broadband Technology Opportunities Program project, the NoaNet was developed to serve the State of Washington by allowing the state to upgrade and expand broadband infrastructure to combat the social and economic issues facing local and rural communities and to enhance broadband connectivity to six Indian tribes in the State.
-The NEPA process was the key procedural step in indentifying and protecting critical habitat and protected lands in the State of Washington, while still allowing the grantee to use ARRA funds to add fiber backbone capacity to existing networks and specifically target and develop broadband infrastructure in areas that were underserved.
+The Northwest Open Access Network, a Broadband Technology Opportunities Program project, was developed to serve the State of Washington by allowing the state to upgrade and expand broadband infrastructure to combat the social and economic issues facing local and rural communities and to enhance broadband connectivity to six Indian tribes in the State.
+The NEPA process was the key procedural step in identifying and protecting critical habitat and protected lands in the State of Washington, while still allowing the grantee to use ARRA funds to add fiber backbone capacity to existing networks and specifically target and develop broadband infrastructure in areas that were underserved.
+(Commerce spreadsheet Page 2, No. 43).

-As a result of the NEPA process, the Economic Development Administration protected a 26.5 acre forested wetland to the southwest of the Flagship Enterprise Center, a 80,000 square-foot multi-tenant business/industrial facility on an 8.4 acre site.
+As a result of the NEPA process, the Economic Development Administration protected a 26.5 acre forested wetland to the southwest of the Flagship Enterprise Center, a 80,000 square-foot multi-tenant business/industrial facility on an 8.4 acre site in Anderson, Indiana.
 The wetlands are important habitat because of the permanent aquatic habitat that might be used by migratory waterfowl.
-Conditions on the \$2.7 million in Recovery Act funding for the construction project will protect the wetland by (1) precluding impacts on the hydrology of the wetland through any changes of slope or drainage features; (2) preventing runoff from storm events from being directed to the wetland; and (3) providing retention facilities to contain storm water within the current footprint of the project site.
+Conditions on the \$2.7 million in ARRA funding for the construction project will protect the wetland by (1) precluding impacts on the hydrology of the wetland through any changes of slope or drainage features; (2) preventing runoff from storm events from being directed to the wetland; and (3) providing retention facilities to contain storm water within the current footprint of the project site.
+(Commerce spreadsheet Page 2, Nos.
+51-52).

-The programmatic environmental assessment process allowed the National Institute of Standards and Technology to evaluate the environmental effects of several construction projects in Gaithersburg, Maryland at the same time.
+The programmatic Environmental Assessment allowed the National Institute of Standards and Technology to evaluate the environmental effects of several construction projects in Gaithersburg, Maryland, at the same time.
 By analyzing all ARRA projects and a few additional non-ARRA projects at once, a holistic approach to the campus was taken and environmental impact boundaries were outlined in the Finding of No Significant Impact for all present and future projects.
 Projects must fall within the boundaries or they will require additional environmental analysis.
+(Commerce spreadsheet Page 2, No. 32).